Birthmarks are coloured marks that are visible on the skin. They're often present at birth or develop soon afterwards.

 Some of the most common types of vascular birthmarks are described below.

 Salmon patches are flat red or pink patches that can appear on a baby's eyelids, neck or forehead at birth.

 They're the most common type of vascular birthmark and occur in around half of all babies.

-Infantile haemangiomas are raised marks on the skin that are usually red.
+Infantile haemangiomas, also known as strawberry marks, are raised marks on the skin that are usually red.
 They can appear anywhere on the body.
-They're also known as strawberry marks.

 Sometimes infantile haemangiomas occur deeper in the skin, in which case the skin can look blue or purple.